mserajnik/vmangos-deploy/README.md

 ```

 This pulls the Docker images first and afterwards automatically creates and
 starts the containers.
-Note that during the first startup it might take a
+During the first startup it might take a little longer
-little longer until the server becomes available due to the initial database
+until the server becomes available due to the initial database creation.

+> [!CAUTION]
-creation. __Make sure to not (accidentally) stop VMaNGOS before the database__
+> Make sure to not (accidentally) stop VMaNGOS before the database creation
-__creation process has finished;__ otherwise, you will likely end up with a
+> process has finished; otherwise, you will likely end up with a broken
-broken database and will have to delete and re-create it.
+> database and will have to delete and re-create it.

 ### Observing the VMaNGOS output